 Julie Conrad is an Idaho Native who grew up spending much of her childhood and early adulthood in McCall at the family cabin, and now calls McCall her permanent year-round home.

-Having always had an interest in music and the arts, she has been instrumental in helping to organize as well as secure auction items for the GIG’s annual fundraiser party.
+Having always had an interest in music and the arts, she has been instrumental in all aspects of the Foundation, as well as helping to organize and promote the annual GIG Fundraiser on May 15th of each year.

 Julie also enjoys finding ways to help promote local businesses and events, and has her own marketing and public relations business in McCall.
-She has been an active member of the Board for three years, and holds a Masters Degree in Business Administration from Willamette University.
+She has been an active member of the Board since 2011, and holds a Masters Degree in Business Administration from Willamette University.

 Born in Woodstock, NY, Jeff Parnett has been involved in music his entire life.
 He graduated with a B.S.
 In music from the University of Idaho and has been teaching instrumental music for the past 31 years for the Meadows valley school system.